Arshdeep Singh: International career

-In June 2021, he was named as one of five net bowlers for India's tour of Sri Lanka.
+In June 2021, Arshdeep was named as one of five net bowlers for India's tour of Sri Lanka.
 Following a positive case of COVID-19 in the Indian team, he was added to India's main squad for their final two Twenty20 International (T20I) matches of the tour.

 In May 2022, he was named in India's T20I squad for their series against South Africa and following month was named in the T20I squad for India's two-match series against Ireland.

 In June 2022, Arshdeep was named in India's One Day International (ODI) and T20I squads for their tour of England.
 In July 2022, he was again named in India's ODI squad, this time for their away series against the West Indies.
 He made his T20I debut on 7 July 2022, playing against England at Southampton, taking the final two England wickets and bowling a rare maiden over on debut.

 He took seven wickets and was Player of the Series in five T20I matches played against West Indies in 2022, and on 8 August 2022 was named in India's squad for the 2022 Asia Cup.
 In September 2022, he was named in India's squad for the series against South Africa, going on to take five wickets in two T20Is.
 In a Player of the Match performance during the first T20I against South Africa, Arshdeep took three wickets in his first over, including the wicket of David Miller, whom he clean bowled first ball with a sharp, late inswinger.